jforzano/Pokedex/README.md

 This is my submission for the Pokedex Builder Challenge requested by Praxis Labs.
 I spun this app up using the Create React App toolchain to get a developer environment ready as quickly as possible.
 There's quite a few dependencies as part of the package, so if this were going to production I'd run the eject script to customize the configuration a bit.

 As of October 3rd, 2020, this submission is purely the javascript layer of the challenge.
 Any styling will be done, if required, on a subsequent submission.
+You can find all of my work in the pokdex directory here: https://github.com/jforzano/Pokedex/tree/main/src/pokedex

 In addition to styling, here are some other things I'd want to address with more time: